stacks-network/docs/_core/api-specs.md

 # Group Core Node Administration

-Stacks Blockchain's API module provides a set of API calls for interacting with the node's configuration.
+Stacks Node API module provides a set of API calls for interacting with the node's configuration.
 Most configuration state is in the [Blockstack Browser](https://github.com/blockstack/blockstack-browser).
 Client-side state is managed by [blockstack.js](https://github.com/blockstack/blockstack.js).